 412.1 Signs are regulated to promote and protect public safety, encourage use of signs as a means of effective communication, protect the economic and scenic value of the Town, and ensure a fair and consistent simple process for permitting of signs and clear enforcement of the bylaw.

 412.2 No sign, whether temporary or permanent, shall be erected, installed, or altered unless in conformance with all applicable provisions of this bylaw.
 Unless the express terms of this bylaw state that a permit is required, all signs do not require a permit.
 If a permit is required, no sign shall be erected, installed or altered until a permit has been issued for such sign by the Zoning Administrator or Development Review Board as applicable.
-All signs must have a legible contact name and telephone number on them.

 412.3 Signs identified below are authorized in all districts and do not require a sign permit when located on the parcel upon which the advertised is located, or when located on another parcel with the permission of the owner: